kannans89/graphql-learning/ng6/AngularComponent.md

  2. http://csharp-video-tutorials.blogspot.com/2017/05/angular-2-components.html

   -->
 Angular follows a clean modular architecture .
-A complex application web page can be divided into the following .
+A complex Angular web application user interface can be divided as- .

-- Modules
-- Components
-- Services

-**Modules** are the basic building blocks in an angular application .Modules logically group one or more **components** and provide a compilation context for it.Components uses **services** to  share  data and  logic.
+- **MODULES**    : are the basic building blocks in an angular application .Modules logically group one or more **components** and provide a

-The core idea of angular is to build components.
+                   compilation context for it

+- **COMPONENTS** : represent building blocks for UI

+- **SERVICES**    : used to share  data and  logic between componenets

+This chapter discusses how to create and use components in an Angular 6 application.

 Angular splits complex application UI into reusable components .
-So we can think an angular application as nothing but a bunch of components as shown in the diagram below.
+So we can think of an angular application as nothing but a bunch of components as shown in the diagram below.Every angular application must have at least one component .Components work together in harmony to provide great user experience.

-**todo**

-Every angular application must have at least one component wrapped in a module .
-The root component and the associated components builds a hierarchal tree .
-Components works together in harmony to provide the user great  experience.
+** diag-1**

 ## Building blocks of a Component

 A component itself is made up of three pieces

-1. Template
-2. Class
-3. Metadata

-**Template** is created using html.This includes binding expressions and directives.
+** diag 2**

+1. Template :is created using HTML.
+It acts an interface to accept user input.
-**Class** is created with Typescript.This includes methods and properties a component exposes.
+2. Class :is created with Typescript.This defines the functionality of a component.
+It exposes methods and properties of a component.
-**Metadata** is created with decorator.Decorators are functions which give extra meaning to class.We will use *@Component()* decorator.
+3. Metadata:It binds a template with a class.
+It is created using decorator function..We will use *@Component()* decorator

 ## Syntax to create a component

-- create a **class** in typescript and add properties .Following shows a class `TutsTeacherHelloComponent.ts`  and a property `messsage`.The class has to be exported so that it becomes public and can be accessed in other
+- Create a **class** in typescript and add properties .Following shows a class `TutsTeacherHelloComponent.ts`  and a property `messsage`.The class should be exported so that it becomes public and can be accessed by other classes in the application.

 ```javascript
 export class TutsTeacherHelloComponent {